krauss/dm-dpj-01/README.md

 Execute the commands below to setup the application according to your platform; Linux or Windows only.

 #### Windows :tv:

+The following setup was successfully run on a Windows 10 Pro 64 bit machine

 ```sh
 # Clone this repository: